What is a life coach?

 Yes.
 Life coaches do not analyze, diagnose, prescribe treatment, or work with clients to resolve past issues or traumas.
 Life coaches are focused on current obstacles and taking results-oriented actions to move from stuck to liberated.

 Do you only offer life coaching services in Washington?

-No. I can work with clients in all 50 states via telephone, or video conference.
+No. I can work with clients from anywhere via telephone, or video conference.